glesica/missing-course/README.md

 is due.
 This pattern will simulate a standard software development workflow.
 You can think of it as one big, semester-long group project.

+Due dates are going to be a pretty relaxed affair.
+You'll lose a point for every day something is late.
+The idea here is just to keep the whole class from turning in every assignment on the last day of the semester.

 Assignments can be found in the [assignments/](assignments/) directory.

 ## Reading